List of Countries That Allow Dual Citizenship 2025

 Yes, Belgium permits dual citizenship.

-Yes, Egypt allows dual citizenship, and investors are not required to renounce their original nationalities.
+Yes, Egypt allows dual citizenship, and investors are not required to renounce their original nationality.

 Yes, Sweden allows dual citizenship.
-Swedish citizens can hold one or more foreign citizenships in addition to their Swedish citizenship.
+Swedish citizens can hold one or more foreign citizenships alongside their Swedish citizenship.

 Yes, France allows dual citizenship.
 French citizens can acquire another nationality without losing their French citizenship.